como-ph/comoparams/README.md

 above.

-All four functions in this set has one argument - `date` - which is the date (in <YYYY-MM-DD> format) up to which exracted data reports to.
+All four functions in this set has one argument - `date` - which is the date (in <YYYY-MM-DD> format) up to which exacted data reports to.
 This argument defaults to the current date as given by `Sys.Date()` and will only accept dates starting from 14 April 2020 when [COVID-19 DataDrop](https://drive.google.com/drive/folders/10VkiUA8x7TS2jkibhSZK1gmWxFM-EoZP)